Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 ![screenshot](NetrunnerScreenshot.png)

 NOTE: Use port 10100 for pointing miners at it.
-For wallets and dApps, use port 10102.
+For wallets and dApps, use port 10102 as displayed in Netrunner UI.
 # Step 4 (optional)
 **Headless operation (no monitor/mouse/keyboard)**
 1. Plug in your Displayport dummy plug into a socket, at the back of machine